-TYPE 15

-The interval metering data to be Substituted will be calculated using an average of the metering data from each corresponding Interval from the preceding four weeks, or any part of those.
-This averaging technique may be applied in either of the following ways:
+TYPE 15 The interval metering data to be Substituted will be calculated using each corresponding Interval from the preceding four weeks, or any p may be applied in either of the following ways:

 - (a) Where the averaged interval metering data is used to provide the value for the metering data requiring Substitution. - (b) Where the averaged interval metering data is used to provide the profile and is scaled to a pre-determined consumption value for the metering data to be Substituted.